Shifted Convolution Sums for $GL(3)\times GL(2)$ Averaged over weighted sets: Proof of Theorem

 \subsection{Proof of Lemma \ref{mainlemma2}}

 Write $t=Y^\varepsilon$.
 We start by multiplying expression by giving us

-\begin{remark} This is a crucial trick to eliminate some zero frequencies that come from Poisson summations from $d$ and $q_2$ sums in the upcoming steps. we would not be able to get a satisfactory bound in application to prove Theorem \ref{mainthm2} if the zero frequencies are present.
-This crucial trick also heavily relies on the fact that our moduli is big enough. \end{remark}
+\begin{remark} This is a small trick to eliminate some zero frequencies that come from Poisson summations from $d$ and $q_2$ sums in the upcoming steps, which shortens our proof. \end{remark}

-Applying Lemma \ref{DeltaCor} with $C\gg Y^{1/2+5\varepsilon}$ and $q=1$, taking out the g.c.d. $(\alpha,c)$ in the character sum, there exists some $\mathcal{C}\sim C$ and fixed function $h$ such that Now we split the contribution depending on the size of $c$.
+Applying Lemma \ref{DeltaCor} with $C= Y^{1/2+5\varepsilon}$ and $q=1$, taking out the g.c.d. $(\alpha,c)$ in the character sum, there exists some $\mathcal{C}\asymp C$ and fixed function $h$ such that Now we split the contribution depending on the size of $c$.
 In particular, write $\mathcal{S}_0^\pm(n,q_1')$ to be the contribution when $c\leq Y^{1/2-2\varepsilon}$, then $\mathcal{S}_0^\pm(n,q_1')$ is precisely what we need in the statement of the lemma, and where

 Now we continue the analysis on $\mathcal{S}_1^\pm(n,q_1')$.
-Performing Poisson summation on the $q_2$-sum, we have Repeated integration by parts (Lemma \ref{lem.statphase}) gives us arbitrary saving unless there exists $y_0\in [1,2]$ such that Here in the last inequality we used by the restriction of $c$.
-Together with $t=Y^{\varepsilon}$, we get arbitrary saving unless
+Performing Poisson summation on the $q_2$-sum, we have Repeated integration by parts (Lemma \ref{lem.statphase}) gives us arbitrary savings unless there exists $y_0\in [1,2]$ such that Here in the last inequality we used by the restriction of $c$.
+Together with $t=Y^{\varepsilon}$, we get arbitrary savings unless